TmCrafz/newsletter-subscribe/README.md

-# newsletter-subscripe
+# newsletter-subscribe
-A simple script for subscriping for emal newsletter
+A simple script for subscribing for email newsletter